dortania/OpenCore-Install-Guide/config-laptop.plist/broadwell.md

 ::: details More in-depth Info

 * **HideAuxiliary**: YES
-  * Hiding auxiliary entries may increase boot performance on multi-disk systems.
+  * This option will hide supplementary entries in the picker.
+Hiding auxiliary entries may increase boot performance on multi-disk systems.

 :::